HSU-HPC/BERT/README.md

 dataset_raw <- generate_dataset(features=60, batches=10, samplesperbatch=10, mvstmt=0.1, classes=2)
 dataset_corrected <- BERT(dataset_raw)
 ```

+For this example, the average silhouette width (ASW) with respect to batch should decrease and vice versa for the ASW with respect to class label.
+At maximum, we expect a runtime of 20 seconds for the above example.

 ## Usage
 For details on how to use BERT, please refer to the [vignette](https://bioconductor.org/packages/release/bioc/vignettes/BERT/inst/doc/BERT-Vignette.html).